-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02").
-In September 2017 and January 2018, the FASB issued ASU 2017-13 and ASU 2018-01, respectively, which provide additional implementation guidance on the previously issued ASU 2016-02.
-Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: (1) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
-The new lease guidance simplified the accounting for sale and leaseback transactions primarily because lessees must recognize lease assets and lease liabilities.
-Lessees (for capital and operating leases) and lessors (for sales-type, direct financing, and operating leases) must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
-The modified retrospective transition approach for leases that expired before the earliest comparative period presented.
-Lessees and lessors may not apply a full retrospective transition approach.
-The ASU is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, with early adoption permitted.
-The Company plans to elect the practical expedient that it will not reasses whether any expired or existing leases in adult of record a significant increase in assets and leases.
-The Company is currently evaluating the extent of the impact that the adoption of this standard will have on its consolidated financial statements, including its accounting policies, processes and systems.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02") and issued subsequent amendments to the initial guidance.
+Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: (1) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) a right-of-use asset ("ROU"), which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
+The standard allows entities to adopt with one of two methods: the modified retrospective transition method or the alternative transition method.
+The Company currently anticipates adopting the standard using the alternative transition method, under which the Company will recognize the cumulative effects of initially applying the standard as an adjustment to the opening balance of retained earnings in the period of adoption.
+The new guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, with early adoption permitted.
+The Company will adopt the standard on January 1, 2019.